 As my truck was uncontrollably heading for the guard rails, I began to think about my flawless driving record to date.
 Over a decade of driving in some of the most busy Florida highways without ever wrecking only to be taken out by some stupid Virginia icy road.
 By the grace of God, there happened to be a thick pile of snow that my truck gingerly bumped into which stopped my momentum.
 I backed up and started my treacherous ascent.
 I should have just parked it there and walked.
 The truck went up the ramp sideways because I never could regain control.
 I accelerated only to have the truck remain precariously sliding up the ramp askew.
 As I slipped and slid my way up, I couldn't help but imagine a Strauss waltz being played in the background.

-anti-ice technology built into their vehicles because they all effortlessly passed me by.
+Apparently every other vehicle on the road had some space-age, anti-ice technology built into their vehicles because they all effortlessly passed me by.
 I somehow managed to traverse the ramp and skate my way into a parking spot on campus.
 I don't think that a person who can't skate or ski has no business driving on ice and snow.
 I'll drive across a flooding bridge during a hurricane any day, but the next time the weather looks like this, I'm just putting on my snow shoes and hoofing it the seven miles in the snow...uphill...both ways!